-- · the processing is carried out by a public authority or body; - the core activities of the controller or processor consist of processing operations that require regular and systematic monitoring of data subjects on a large scale; or - the core activities of the controller or processor consist of processing sensitive PII on a large scale.
+- the processing is carried out by a public authority or body; - the core activities of the controller or processor consist of processing operations that require regular and systematic monitoring of data subjects on a large scale; or - the core activities of the controller or processor consist of processing sensitive PII on a large scale.

-In addition, the Data Protection Act provides that the appointment of a data protection officer is required for:
+Also, the Act of 30 July 2018 on the protection of natural persons concerning the processing of personal data (the Data Protection Act) provides that the appointment of a data protection officer is required for:

-private organisations that process PII on behalf of a public authority (as data processors) or that receive PII from a public authority and the processing of such PII is considered to present a high risk; and controllers processing PII for archiving purposes in the public interest or for scientific, historical or statistical purposes.
+- private organisations that process PII on behalf of a public authority (as data processors) or that receive PII from a public authority and the processing of such PII is considered to present a high risk; and - controllers processing PII for archiving purposes in the public interest or scientific, historical or statistical purposes.